jewettaij/visfd/doc/doc_filter_mrc.md

 ### -best fraction

+*(This argument is optional.)*
 The vast majority of voxels in an image do not resemble the feature you are searching for (ie membranes).
 The "-best" argument will discard all but the most salient voxels in the image.
 It discards voxels from future consideration unless their [saliency](https://www.pyimagesearch.com/2018/07/16/opencv-saliency-detection) is in the top *fraction* of all of the voxel saliencies from the entire image